mo10serek/Lab1BuildingFunctions/README.md

 ## Clean up the resources

-After you finnish an function application, go to the resource groups in Azure Portal and deleat each one of them to prevent addisonal costs.
+After you finish a function application, go to the resource groups in Azure Portal and delete each one of them to prevent additional costs.

 ## Link for demo